01-edu/public/subjects/java/piscine/StringConcat/README.md

 Create a file `StringConcat.java`.

-Write a function `concat` that returns the concatenation of the two strings passed as parameters.
+Write a function `concat` that returns the concatenation of the two strings passed in parameters.

 ### Expected Functions